Oddz (ODDZ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Oddz Historical Price

-According to the latest data gathered on Oddz live price page, the current price of Oddz is 0.00264889USD.
-The circulating supply of Oddz(ODDZ) is 89.41M ODDZ , giving it a market capitalization of $236.26K.
+According to the latest data gathered on Oddz live price page, the current price of Oddz is 0.00227809USD.
+The circulating supply of Oddz(ODDZ) is 89.41M ODDZ , giving it a market capitalization of $203.67K.

 The Oddz Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ODDZ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.